grszik/discord-updater/README.md

-# discord-updater
+# Discord Updater
-A script to update discord automatically
+Update discord on linux using just one script!